-Botanically, jalapenos are fruit pods from the nightshade family (Solanaceae), in the genus, capsicum.
+Botanically, jalapenos are fruit pods from the nightshade family (Solanaceae), in the genus: Capsicum.
 Scientific name: Capsicum annuum.

-|Jalapeno chilli peppers.
+|Jalapeno chili peppers.

 Photo courtesy: Ken Cook

 Capsaicin has been found to have anti-bacterial, anti-carcinogenic, analgesic, and anti-diabetic properties, at least in some early laboratory studies on experimental mammals.
-It also found to reduce LDL-cholesterol levels in obese individuals.
+It is also found to reduce LDL-cholesterol levels in obese individuals.

 Vitamin-C is a potent water-soluble antioxidant.
-It is required for the collagen synthesis within the body.
-Collagen is the main structural protein required for maintaining the integrity of blood vessels, skin, tissues, organs, and bones.
+It is required for collagen synthesis within the body.
+Collagen is the main structural protein needed for maintaining the integrity of blood vessels, skin, tissues, organs, and bones.

 |Fresh raw green jalapeno peppers in a market.

 Fresh green and ripe jalapeno peppers can be readily available in US markets all around the season.
 During the winter months, they imported from Central American countries, especially from Mexico.
 You may find organic pods in the local farmer's markets.